essserrr/crt-terminal/apps/web/README.md

     - `scanner?: boolean` - scanner line; default: `true`;
     - `pixels?: boolean` - "pixels" effect; default: `true`;
     - `screenEffects?: boolean` - screen shaking; default: `true`;
-    - `textEffects?: boolean` - text glow pulsing; default: `true`;
+    - `textEffects?: boolean` - text glow, pulsing; default: `true`;

 ## Event Queue

-The main part of public interface through which component communicates with outer world. `useEventQueue` exports event creators in `handlers` field of return object, namely:
+Event Queue is the main part of public interface through which component communicates with outer world. `useEventQueue` exports event creators in `handlers` field of returned object, namely:

-1. `print: (payload: PrintableItem) => void` - prints a message on terminal "screen". **Important!** Print is async operation, so your next message will be printed as soon as the previous one is finished
+1. `print: (payload: PrintableItem) => void` - prints a message on terminal "screen". **Important!** Print is async operation, so your next message will be printed as soon as the previous ones are done printing;
-2. `clear: () => void` - clears terminal "screen" with respect to printing queue
+2. `clear: () => void` - clears terminal "screen" with respect to printing queue;
-3. `focus: () => void` - focuses terminal input
+3. `focus: () => void` - focuses terminal input;
-4. `lock: (payload: boolean) => void` - locks/unlocks terminal input preventing any user attempt to enter a command
+4. `lock: (payload: boolean) => void` - locks/unlocks terminal input preventing any user attempt to enter a command;
 5. `loading: (payload: boolean) => void` - starts/ends loader. **Important!** Loading start locks input automatically, if it is not locked yet.
-Loading end unlocks input automatically, if it was locked **by loader**
+Loading end unlocks input automatically, if it was locked **by loader**.

-You can use these handlers everywhere to fully control behavior of tour terminal.
+You can use these handlers everywhere to fully control behavior of your terminal.

-If you don't like event creators, you can use `enqueue` from `api` field of return object.
-In this case you also need to import enums `PrinterEvents` and `TerminalEvents`. **Important!** To avoid possible bugs, you should pass newly created object into `enqueue` method
+If you don't like event creators, you can use `enqueue` function from `api` field of the object returned by `useEventQueue`.
+In this case you also need to import enums `PrinterEvents` and `TerminalEvents`. **Important!** To avoid possible bugs, you should pass a newly created object every time `enqueue` method is called.

 ## Sentence, Sentence Helpers

 As one can notice `print` handler prints a `PrintableItem`. `PrintableItem` or sentence is an array of `Lines`.
-Line is essentially a new `div` on the screen, each line has field `words` with array of `Words`.
+Line is essentially a new `div` on the screen, each line has field `words` containing array of `Words`.
 There are two types of lines:

 1. `TextLine` (larger x-padding, no y-padding)
-2. `CommandLine` (smaller x-padding, y-padding).
+2. `CommandLine` (smaller x-padding, has y-padding).

 **Important!** Each `Lines` and `Words` have common optional fields:

-1. `dataAttribute` - `data-crt-terminal` attribute
+1. `data-crt-terminal` - can be defined for customization, better search, etc.
 2. `className`
 3. `id`

-Word is essentially a new `span` inside line.
-Word can be multilined, but aware of span intereactions whe one of them is multilined.
-Each word has `characters` filed with content of a word.
-There are quite few types of words:
+Word is essentially a new `span` inside a line.
+Word can be multilined.
+Each word has `characters` filed containing content of a word.
+There are following types of words:

 1. `AnchorWord` - `<a>` element with optional `href` and `onClick` fields
 2. `TextWord` - `<span>` element